chasebk/code_OCRO_MLNN/readme.md

 # Efficient Time-series Forecasting using Neural Network and Opposition-based Coral Reefs Optimization

+## Publications
+* If you see my code and data useful and use it, please cites us here
+    * Th.
+Nguyen, T. Nguyen, B.M.
+Nguyen, G. Nguyen: Efficient Time-series Forecasting using Neural Network and Opposition-based Coral Reefs Optimization.
+International Journal of Computational Intelligence Systems, Volume, Issue, pp., ISSN 1875-6891, DOI.
+Atlantis Press, 2019.
+SCIE.
+CC BY 4.0. (accepted)

 ## How to read my repository
 1. data: include formatted data
 2. utils: Helped functions such as IO, Draw, Math, Settings (for all model and parameters), Preprocessing...